🎯 What is prompt engineering?

 - Who you are (your company, your role)

-- Who you're addressing (target audience)
+- Who you are addressing (target audience)

 - The situation (where you are in the process)

-- Constraints (budget, timeline, format)
+- The constraints (budget, deadline, format)

 3. Task (T)

-Tip: Use precise action verbs: "write," "analyze," "compare," "list," "create," "summarize" rather than "tell me about" or "help me with."
+Tip: Use precise action verbs: "write", "analyze", "compare", "list", "create", "summarize" rather than "tell me about" or "help me with".

 4. Format (F)